 In those days we moved quickly, covering vast areas of land in a day.
 At times we stayed out, either in a tent or more likely one of the bothies that sit in the remoter areas.
 However we normally tried to get back to a B and B and more importantly the pub.
-Today if I have a big walking day coming up I limit my drink, then I didn’t.
-Many a time I headed off for an 8 hour round, fuelled only with a couple of Mars Bars, with a pounding head.
+Today if I have a big walking day coming up I limit my drink the night before, then I didn’t.
+Many a time I headed off for an 8 hour round, fuelled only with a couple of Mars Bars..and a pounding headache.
 Its what I did but I couldn’t do it now.

 It was all a great adventure.
 There are other moments which live in the memory.
 Unexpected moments that are unique in climbing the Munros.
-A stag stood still a few yards away, a piper sat upon one of the 5 sisters of Kintail, a wild boar chasing my collie and that wow moment when after a day of rain the clouds part and the sun comes out.
-It happened to me on the 4 Munros north of Ben Alder when the entire Mamores, Corries and the Ben itself were suddenly and spectacularly revealed.
+A stag stood still a few yards away, a piper sat upon one of the Five Sisters of Kintail, a wild boar chasing my collie and that wow moment when after a day of rain the clouds part and the sun comes out.
+It happened to me on the four Munros north of Ben Alder when the entire Mamores, Corries and the Ben itself were suddenly and spectacularly revealed.

 The Munros are the pinnacle of British walking (or hiking!), I would urge any keen walkers to attempt them but they are hard and need a full committment to achieve them all.
 Worth it though!

-Read my full story of my devotion to climbing the Munros
+Read my full (and very detailed) story of my devotion to climbing the Munros.